All aglow with studio progress!

 It’s the reason plein air painters often employ the use of an umbrella to shield their work from the direct sun.
 The few times I did try painting outdoors without angling or shading my canvas from the sun, I found my colors and values appeared much too dark when I brought them inside.

-So while I wanted a lot of light, I didn’t want too much of it either.
+So while I wanted a lot of light, I didn't want too much of it either.
 Nor did I want glare or direct light that cast shadows over my canvas as I worked.
-And that’s the danger with a lot of the high output direct lighting fixtures I was finding–even when mounted at 15 feet up.
+And that's the danger with a lot of the high output direct lighting fixtures I was finding--even when mounted at 15 feet up.

-After scrapping my original idea, I called a halt on the electrician and went back to the drawing board (and back to “the oracle”–A.K.A.
-Google– to search for more ideas.)
+After scrapping my original idea, I called a halt on the electrician and went back to the drawing board (and back to "the oracle"--A.K.A.
+Google-- to search for more ideas.)
 I eventually found this helpful article from the DesignLights Consortium on energy efficient commercial lighting designs for various functions and environments (schools, factories, offices, etc.)

 The article has a lot of ideas about lighting, and delves deeper into many good points I’d already considered about light quality, including the importance of glare control and color temperature.
 But there were other points I hadn’t considered quite as much, such as issues of reflectance, contrast, and wall color.